 Innovation in pattern-making is also a characteristic of couture sewing.
 Instead of sticking with simple styles, aim for unusual angles and experiment with draping and folding fabrics.
 You can start with a cotton muslin material before you use the more expensive fabric.

 The most extravagant couture designers create garments that are instantly recognizable due to their unique design elements.
 This is the perfect opportunity to expand on your existing creativity and take it to the next level!

-Tailoring and Customization
+Tailoring and Customization is Key